 If for any reason you are not completely satisfied in the first 30 days of receiving any of our LED lights, simply return the product and as soon as we receive it, we'll process a refund for the product.
 Note, that this is a period for you to evaluate the lights by simply plugging them in to our harness and powering them up, they should not be installed.
 To qualify for this return, the lights must be in new condition with original packaging, uninstalled, and free from any installation type marks, scratches, bugs, etc.

-We are so confident in the quality of our products that we know you will love them from the time you buy them till the time you hang up your keys and call a nursing home...well, home.
+We are so confident in the quality of our products that we provide a lifetime warranty to protect against manufacturing defects.
 Continue reading for details on our limited lifetime warranty.

 Yes!
 All of our Light Bars and added accessories come with free* shipping (for orders over $50) and returns when returning under our warranty (specified above).

 *Free shipping and returns is for ship to or return addresses that are in the lower 48 US states, otherwise, you will be provided with shipping costs at checkout.

 We get this question a lot.
 The main reason is that we don't know if you really need one, and if you do, we don't know which one(s) you want.
 Let me explain.

 Many folks already have some exisitng wiring that they are taping into on their vehicle, so they'd be paying for the harness via an increased price in the light, yet not need it.

 Or what if you are buying 2 lights.
 Do you want to control both on the same switch?
 If yes, then you'd need 1 of our 2 light harnesses, not 2 of our single light harnesses.

 We don't want to have to increase the price of all our lights to cover including a wiring harness in every light, and we don't want you to have to pay more for something you don't need.
 So we figure it is better to keep our prices low and let you decide what you want and only pay for it if you truly want or need it.